dmuth/grafana-playground/README.md

 - Grafana, for graphing
 - Loki, for storing time series logs
 - Prometheus, for storing time series metrics
-- `ping`, a container which pings multiple hosts, using the excellent [Daemontools package](https://cr.yp.to/daemontools.html) to handle multiple instances of ping running at once.
-Those results are sent to Loki and can be viewed with an included dashboard.
+- `ping`, a container which pings multiple hosts
 - `telegraf`, a utility for reading system metrics, which it will then feed into both Grafana and Loki. ([Telegraf website](https://www.influxdata.com/time-series-platform/telegraf/))
 - A Docker container called `logs`, which automatically generates synthetic log entries.
-- Promtail, for reading in the generated logs, as well as the contents of `/var/log/`.
+- Promtail, for reading in the generated logs, output of `ping`, as well as the contents of `/var/log/`.
+All logs are sent off to loki.
 - [A script](docker/ping-metrics/python-prometheus-metrics.py) which implements `tail -F` in Python. ([Stand alone demo script here](docker/ping-metrics/python-tail-logs.py))